Wiiseguy/aqa/README.md

   c: test.ignore
 })
 ```
+Differences are reported with a minus `-` for actual values and plus `+` for expected values.
 #### `t.notDeepEqual(actual, expected, message?)`
 Asserts that `actual` is **not** deeply equal to `expected`.
 #### `t.true(value, message?)`